Java Foundation Classes (JFC)

 Components of Java 2D

 Java 2D includes several key components, including shapes, strokes, and paints.
 Shapes are geometric objects like lines, rectangles, and ellipses.
+Geometric transformations are operations that modify the position, size, and orientation of these shapes.
 Strokes are used to outline shapes, and paints are used to fill shapes.
 Java 2D also includes a robust text API that supports a wide range of fonts and text attributes.

 Java 2D also includes a powerful transformation API.
 This API allows developers to scale, rotate, and shear graphics objects.
 It also supports more complex transformations, like perspective transformations.
 These features make Java 2D a powerful tool for creating complex graphics and animations.